General information for attendees

 The train station is partially accessible, but may not be accessible for all.

 A wheelchair accessible shuttle bus connects the city centre and the campus in the morning (centre-campus) and afternoon (campus-centre).
 This service is restricted to those who cannot use other transport options.
-If you'd like to use the shuttle bus, ensure that you note this in the conference registration form, under access requirements.
+If you’d like to use the shuttle bus, please ensure that you note this on the conference registration form, under access requirements.

 Childcare and breastfeeding

-Falmer and Brighton have a range of nurseries and child minders including the Wrap Nursery and Brighton Tinies.
+Falmer and Brighton have a range of nurseries and childminders, including the Wrap Nursery and Brighton Tinies.

 Religious, spiritual and meditation facilities